History SL & HL Paper 2 Authoritarian States: Italy 1914-1945

 ABOUT THE AUTHOR

-Joe read Modern History at Lincoln College, Oxford and has been teaching for 24 years.
-Joe has taught IB History for the last 16 years at Malvern College, Worcestershire, England where he oversees its academic life as Director of Studies.
+Joe Gauci read Modern History at Lincoln College, Oxford and has taught History since 1984.
+He has taught IB History at Malvern College, UK, since 1995, where he oversees its academic life as Deputy Head.
+He has experience as an examiner and has been teaching revision to students from around the globe since 1996.

 YOU MAY ALSO LIKE